Demessifier/demessifier-gui/README.md

 ## Philosophy

-- Aims to contain everything that could be needed to create a GUI application in Vue.
+- Aims to contain everything that could be needed to create a GUI for an application in Vue.
 - As little customizations as possible - aims to provide the default look and feel of the used browser.
   The goals are to provide a well-known UI of the user's device and